rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 ### [Minigene][minigene]

-[Minigene][minigene] is a tiled and ascii game engine made by [@jojolepro].
+[Minigene][minigene] is a tiled and ASCII game engine made by [@jojolepro].
 It allows to very simply create complex games running on desktop as well as in the browser.

 While it is still under heavy development, a lot can be done already:

-- Easily Create ECS Systems.
+- Easily create ECS systems.
-- Create Tiled and ASCII Entities.
+- Create tiled and ASCII entities.
-- Create GUI Elements.
+- Create GUI elements.
-- Move Entities Around with A\* Pathfinding.
+- Move entities around with A\* pathfinding.
-- Much More!
+- and much more!

 [minigene]: https://www.github.com/jojolepro/minigene